Seth Tomko is a writer, college-level educator, and adventurer.

 The Galton Case does take on a personal nature for Archer after he’s beaten and tortured while investigating the truth of John Galton’s claims about his parentage (132-8).
 When going back to question someone who led him into a trap, Archer uses shame and a variety of threats to get the information he wants, and he convinces a woman that her husband has abandoned her to protect his criminal brother, doing nothing to spare her feelings or sense of being lost and alone (142-4, 147-9).
 This damaged and sharp side to Archer isn’t one often seen in his novels, and it puts the action in a slightly different light.
 He has always taken difficult cases because they give him a thrill, but he’s rarely been so adversely affected by his investigations.
 It is clear to see he reacts differently with a case when he has skin in the game, so to speak.
 When confronting the Lemberg brothers who by design and ineptitude have caused him so much trouble, Macdonald writes of Archer, “Without giving the matter any advanced thought, I set myself on my heels and hit him with all my force on the point of the jaw.
 He went down and stayed” (201).
 This vengeful aspect isn’t always so prevalent in Lew Archer stories.

-As seen in previous stories, though, Archer is ruthless when chasing down the facts of a situation: he pressures a woman to come clean to him privately or have her story in the papers, he doesn’t care if his client is happy with what might be a lie since the truth is what’s most important, he gets angry at a woman who blames herself for the poor choices that other people make, and questions a suspect in a fragile mental state, trying to get to the truth of the fatal circumstances in which she found herself (106, 141, 192, 218-20).
+As seen in previous stories, though, Archer is ruthless when chasing down the facts of a situation: he pressures a woman to come clean to him privately or have her story in the papers; he doesn’t care if his client is happy with what might be a lie since the truth is what’s most important; he gets angry at a woman who blames herself for the poor choices that other people make; and he questions a suspect in a fragile mental state, trying to get to the truth of the fatal circumstances in which she found herself (106, 141, 192, 218-20).
 His focus on facts and truth sets him against other characters, some of whom question if there even are knowable facts or just appearances (224).
 That this equivocation is used to rationalize a crime makes it all the more reprehensible to Archer and the reader.

 If You’re Going to San Francisco

 There might be too many changes in location for some readers, especially when earlier sections of the novel focus more on how much one place, like San Francisco, can change over time.
 That focus builds the setting and theme simultaneously, which can seem dispiriting when that investment is left by the wayside for trips to Reno or Detroit.
 The changes in scenery aren’t bad, but they do seem like just that: changes of scenery.
-After the first third of the novel, none of the other locations are as strongly developed as setting or for thematic resonance.
+After the first third of the novel, none of the other locations are as strongly developed as the setting or for thematic resonance.

 For the most part, though, The Galton Case is a worthy hardboiled detective story that showcases Macdonald’s language craftsmanship and ability to juggle a complex plot with characters of conflicting motivations.